MisterY/it-knowledge-base-site/platforms/Raspberry-Pi/server-db.md

 `sudo apt-get install mariadb-server`

-Create a user using `mysql -u user -p`.
+Log in using `mysql -u user -p`.
+Remove the default root user.
+Create a new user, grant all privileges.
+Use this user as the new root account.

 ### GUI